Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

   - [Appendices](#appendices)
     - [Links to Repositories](#links-to-repositories)

-## Abstract

-// Try to seperate the implimentation details - Sperate the what from the how.
-In ssoftware enjneering we create solutions for problems.
-Dale wants to engage the students more, not that he wants it in powerpoint

 ## Introduction

 This proof of concept project, working in collaboration with Sir Rodger Manwood's School, is designed to engage students with an age range of 12 - 18 more within the classroom.
 The aim is to design a seamlessly integrated participation tool that can easily fit into a teachers existing workflow to help students to focus more within the classroom.
 Having to navigate to a separate website or application to participate in a lesson can be disruptive and can slow down the flow of the lesson.

-// Use Bullet points to make points, convey why those decides were made. from an engineering perspective.

 ## Problem Analysis